 - Good variety: 5 fan, 4 white noise, and 2 ocean sounds.

-- Small and lightweight design that’s ideal for travel or home use.
+- Small size – ideal for travel or home use.

 - Excellent sound quality and maximum volume.